steampixel/simplePHPRouter/README.md

 Take a look at the index.php file.
 As you can see the ```Route::add()``` method is used to add new routes to your project.
 The first argument takes the path segment.
 You can also use RegExp in there to parse out variables.
-All matching variables will be pushed to the handler method.
+All matching variables will be pushed to the handler method defined in the second argument.
-The second argument will match the request method.
+The third argument will match the request method.
 The default method is 'get'.

 ## Simple example:
 ```